 RedirectMatch 301 ^page.php?id=(.*).htm$ https://www.example.com/content/$1.html

-Redirecting a page without an ID
+5. Redirecting a URL without an ID

 Old URL: https://www.example.com/?/page/55c9/